-To help our students become “kindergarten-ready,” we develop their literacy skills and expose them to science and math concepts throughout the curriculum.
+To help our preschool students become “kindergarten-ready,” we develop their literacy skills and expose them to science and math concepts throughout the curriculum.

 Daily physical and interactive activities advance gross and fine motor coordination and cultivate social and emotional skills (such as conflict resolution and group play) and spirituality.